SalomePlatform/smesh/doc/salome/gui/SMESH/input/smeshpy_interface.rst

 - :doc:`Structured documentation <modules>`, where all methods and classes are grouped by their functionality.

-- :ref:`Linear documentation <modindex>` grouped only by classes, declared in the :mod:`smeshBuilder` and :mod:`StdMeshersBuilder` Python packages.
+- :ref:`Linear documentation <modindex>` grouped only by classes, declared in the :mod:`smeshBuilder` Python module.

 With SALOME 7.2, the Python interface for Mesh has been slightly modified to offer new functionality.
 You may have to modify your scripts generated with SALOME 6 or older versions.